OpenSmock/Molecule/README.md

 Molecule provide a way to describe a software application as a components group.
 Components communicate by use of services, parameters and events propagation.
 It is a Pharo implementation of the Lightweight Corba Component Model (Lightweight CCM).

-Molecule is working from Pharo 6 to 9.
+Molecule is working from Pharo 6 to 8, and [Pharo 9 in a dedicated branch](https://github.com/OpenSmock/Molecule/tree/pharo9).

 ## Getting Started